chjif/mvplibrary/README.md

 	dependencies {
 	        implementation 'com.github.chjif:mvplibrary:v1.0'
 	}
-Add it in your app build.gradle at the android:
+Add it in your app build.gradle at the end of android:

 	compileOptions {
         targetCompatibility 1.8